fact-benchmark/factbenchmark/how.md

 #### 2. Phrasing.

 Even though claims should ideally have at least one identifiable source it can be hard to find a specific quote with the ideal phrasing for 'falsifiability'.
 For that reason we allow that a claim 'text' may not exactly match any of its source evidence.
-It should carry the same basic meaning, or neatly summarize the rumor in such a way as to achieve the threshold for 'falsfiability'.
+It should carry the same basic meaning, or neatly summarize the rumor in such a way as to achieve the threshold for 'falsifiability'.

 #### 3. Submission.